 Students must concentrate on their medical studies, of course, but they also need restful downtime and opportunities to do something enjoyable away from classrooms and textbooks.
 If you are contemplating as to why go to med school in the Caribbean, you may want to take into account the stunning environment.
 The beautiful Caribbean island of Barbados offers many enjoyable things to do, and a tropical climate to do them in.

 From white-sand beaches to expansive golf courses, Barbados is a Caribbean paradise replete with modern comforts.
-Barbados, a former British colony, retains much British influence in its language and culture as well as in the architecture and such sports like cricket and horse racing.
+Barbados, a former British colony, retains much British influence in its language and culture as well as in its architecture and such sports as cricket and horse racing.

 The Ross University School of Medicine combines medical science, clinical training, and soft skills support in a state-of-the-art educational environment that keeps learning relevant, contemporary, and competitive.
-Take the next step toward becoming a physician: apply for admission to RUSM.
+Take the next step toward becoming a physician: apply for admission to Ross Med.

 - Why Ross?